VandycKing/Web-App-DevOps-Project/README.md

 - **Networking:** Terraform is employed to provision networking services for AKS.
 This involved creating a networking module and creating a resource gorup, virtual network, subnets for the control plane and worker nodes, network security group (NSG) and NSG rules to allow inbound traffic for kube-apiserver and ssh.

+- **AKS Cluster:** Employs terraform to provision the aks cluster, node pool and service principal for the aks cluster module.

 ## Contributors

 - [Maya Iuga]([https://github.com/yourusername](https://github.com/maya-a-iuga))